Lee Fogolin Sr.

-Lidio John Fogolin Sr. (February 27, 1927 — November 29, 2000) was a Canadian professional ice hockey player for the Detroit Red Wings and Chicago Black Hawks of the National Hockey League (NHL) between 1948 and 1956.
+Lidio John Fogolin (February 27, 1927 — November 29, 2000) was a Canadian professional ice hockey player for the Detroit Red Wings and Chicago Black Hawks of the National Hockey League (NHL) between 1948 and 1956.

 Playing career

 Fogolin started his professional career with the Omaha Knights of the United States Hockey League in 1946.
 The next year he played for the Indianapolis Capitals of the American Hockey League.
 He saw his first NHL action for the Detroit Red Wings in the 1948 playoffs.
 He began the 1949 season with Indianapolis before being called up to the NHL full-time.

 He played the next three seasons with Detroit winning the Stanley Cup with them in 1950.
 In 1951 he was traded to the Chicago Black Hawks along with Steve Black for Bert Olmstead and Vic Stasiuk.
 He played the final six years of his career on less-than-impressive Black Hawks teams.
 In 1957, he signed on as a player-coach of the Calgary Stampeders of the Western Hockey League (WHL).
 He broke his elbow that season and decided to retire at its conclusion to concentrate on coaching full-time.